On Pancyclicity in a Mixed Model for Domination Reconfiguration: Introduction

 In Section~\ref{sec:defn}, we formally define the TARS-graph of $G$ and make some preliminary observations about the properties of TARS-graphs.
 In Section~\ref{sec:trees}, we show that the TARS-graph of any tree is pancyclic.
 To do this, we prove two more general results which show that if a graph $G$ has a pancyclic TARS-graph, then adding leaves in a prescribed way to $G$ will yield a new graph with a pancyclic TARS-graph.
-In Section~\ref{sec:join}, we show that if $G$ is the join of graphs with pancyclic TARS-graphs, then the TARS-graph of $G$ itself is pancyclic.
+In Section~\ref{sec:join}, we show that if the TARS-graphs of $G$ and $H$ are pancyclic, then the TARS-graph of their join $G \vee H$ must also be pancyclic.
 Notably, this implies graphs such as complete graphs, threshold graphs, complete multipartite graphs, and complete split graphs have pancyclic TARS-graphs.
 We conclude with some open questions in Section~\ref{sec:questions}.